-The raised status and capability of the Institute of Technology, Tallaght, following its incorporation into the Dublin Institute of Technology, presents the opportunity for South Dublin to generate its own skilled tourism and hospitality personnel suite of courses organised at the Institute.
-This should be the goal with the Tourism Industry Group, working closely with the ITI in developing the range of courses needed to produce the skilled staff for the industry, thereby establishing the ITI as a premier institution for a full range of tourism technical skills.
+The raised status and capability of the Institute of Technology, Tallaght, presents the opportunity for South Dublin to generate its own skilled tourism and hospitality personnel suite of courses organised at the Institute.
+This should be the goal with the Tourism Industry Group, working closely with ITT in developing the range of courses needed to produce the skilled staff for the industry, thereby establishing ITT as a premier institution for a full range of tourism technical skills.